 Spanis finished.
 The returned value MUST be the same for the entire Span lifetime.
 This MAY be called

-Span is recording information like events with the
+Span is recording (

-IsRecording cannot change after ending a Span.
+IsRecording after ending the span.

 IsRecording SHOULD NOT take any parameters.